aiwithjusl/aiwithjusl/README.md

 # Hi, I'm Justin | `@aiwithjusl`

-*AI Developer • Python Enthusiast • Remote-First Creator*
+*AI Developer • Python & NLP Engineer • Remote-First Creator*

 I’m focused on building smart, scalable, and globally adaptable tools using AI and Python.
 My mission is to create clean, efficient solutions that perform across industries, languages, and environments.